 4. Making updates to your live site

-To avoid that pressure completely, it’s a much better idea to make site updates via a development copy of your site.
-With a staging site, you’re free to make changes, test code, and experiment to your heart’s content without worrying about the live site.
-Yipee!
+To avoid that pressure, it’s a much better idea to make site updates using a development copy of your site.
+With a staging site, you’re free to make changes, test code, and experiment to your heart’s content without worrying about impacting the live site.

-And again, before making any changes to the live site (even if you’ve tested everything on a staging site) it’s best to take a backup, just in case.
+But again, before making any changes to the live site (even if you’ve tested everything on a staging site) it’s best to make a backup, just in case.

 5. Adding customizations to a parent theme, instead of a child theme

-So you’ve found a WordPress theme that’s almost perfect, but not quite.
-Especially if you don’t have a lot of changes in mind, your initial reaction is probably to edit the theme’s code, right?
+Let’s say you’ve found a WordPress theme that’s almost perfect, but not 100% there.
+If you don’t have a lot of changes in mind, your initial reaction might be to edit the theme’s code, right?

-While that method would work for a time, there’s a major problem with it – as soon as an update for that theme is released, the update will override your customizations (and as we discussed before, it’s incredibly important to install updates.)
+While that method might work for a while, it also includes a major flaw —as soon as an update for that theme is released, the update will override your customizations (and as we discussed before, it’s incredibly important to install updates.)

 To get around this, you should create a child theme.
 Child themes use parent themes as starting points and then build on top of them.
-In other words, by using a child theme, you can update the parent theme AND keep your customizations.
+In other words, by using a child theme, you can update the parent theme AND keep your customizations in place.

 6. Using the default settings